veltzer/openbook/README.md

 * Jazz musicians may need beautiful electronic Real books because electronic books are starting to be used by Jazz musicians both for practice and for performance.

-What tools are used ?
+What tools are used?
 ---------------------
 lilypond, make, perl, python, mako, lame, timidity and possibly more.

-What is produced ?
+What is produced?
 ------------------
 Beautiful and lightweight postscript and PDF real books with Jazz tunes.
 The idea is that the end user can control the final output and decide if he/she